devopshq/artifactory-cleanup/README.md

 # Not satisfied with built-in rules?
 Write your own rules in python and connect them!
 artifactory-cleanup --load-rules=myrule.py
 docker run -v "$(pwd)":/app devopshq/artifactory-cleanup artifactory-cleanup --load-rules=myrule.py

+# Save the table summary in a file
+artifactory-cleanup --output=myfile.txt

+# Save the summary in a Json file
+artifactory-cleanup --output=myfile.txt --output-format=json
 ```

 # Rules